O957/O957/decisions/uv.md

 # UV Python Package And Project Management

-_This document covers my usage of the Python package and project manager UV._
+_This document covers my usage of the Python package and project manager UV.
+Historically, I have used Poetry; however, I am transitioning towards using UV.
+Hence, this document also covers the transition from Poetry to UV._

 <details markdown=1>